 Fluid biomarkers have emerged as an objective and powerful tool for aiding clinical diagnosis, monitoring the progression of damage or response to treatment, serving as surrogates of clinical outcomes and characterizing pathogenic mechanisms and potential therapeutic targets in patients with TBI (Mondello et al., 2016; Mondello, Muller, et al., 2011; Mondello, Papa, et al., 2011; Thelin et al., 2017).
 Such potential has dramatically stimulated the quest for new markers and accelerated their integration into clinical decision rules (Mondello, Thelin, et al., 2018; Undén, Ingebrigtsen, Romner, & the Scandinavian Neurotrauma Committee, 2013).
 Moreover, to better account for the complexity of the molecular, biologic and pathologic events triggered by the injury, an intense effort is underway to expand biomarker role and integrate them into novel sophisticated approaches of multidimensional classification of TBI (Ko et al., 2019; Nielson et al., 2017; Thelin et al., 2017).

-Examination of advanced MRI data in relation to glial and neuronal markers in blood have been shown that acute assessment of glial fibrillary acidic protein [GFAP] correlate closely with intracranial bleeding as assessed by susceptibility weighted imaging (SWI) but no with other imaging techniques (Kou et al., 2013).
+Examination of advanced MRI data in relation to glial and neuronal markers in blood has shown that acute assessment of glial fibrillary acidic protein [GFAP] correlates closely with intracranial bleeding as assessed by susceptibility weighted imaging (SWI) but not with other imaging techniques (Kou et al., 2013).
 More recently, extending and corroborating this research, Gorgoraptis and colleagues (Gorgoraptis et al., 2019) have reported in individuals who have suffered a moderate to severe TBI an association between PET data, MRI correlates and CSF markers of neurodegeneration (Tau and ubiquitin carboxy-terminal hydrolase L1 [UCH-L1]) many years after the injury, concluding that increased flortaucipir (i.e. a radioligand for tau) binding is indicative of the presence of tau pathology and traumatic axonal injury which are, in turn, interconnected.
 Taken together, these observations emphasize the usefulness of comparative analysis between fluid biomarker and neuroimaging to solve interpretative problems and comprehensively understand the molecular mechanisms and pathogenesis of the observed damage, tying different features (quantification, distribution, kinetics), and neuropathological conditions (e.g. tau deposition, macromorphological and micro-structural changes of white and grey matter) to underlying biomarkers profiles and disease processes (e.g. neuronal loss, axonal injury and progressive neurodegeneration).
 It is, therefore, tempting to speculate that this approach creates the opportunity for identifying specific -possibly unique- multimodal signatures of TBI and represents a “new paradigm of hypothesis-generating research”.

-Despite the recently developed sensitive and high-sensitivity assays have been shown to improve the diagnostic accuracy of TBI complementing neuroimaging techniques, to date, operational strategies to best take advantage of these tests in clinical practice are limited.
+Despite the recently developed sensitive and high-sensitivity assays that have been shown to improve the diagnostic accuracy of TBI complementing neuroimaging techniques, to date, operational strategies to best take advantage of these tests in clinical practice are limited.
 Two clinical studies (Gill et al., 2018; Yue et al., 2019) by independent groups have demonstrated in large cohorts that analysis of blood GFAP concentrations can identify patients with TBI who might need subsequent MRI examination.
 These findings pave the way for the incorporation of GFAP into clinical algorithms for diagnostic workup strategy selection.
 Furthermore, combining fluid and imaging biomarkers may also turn into valuable means to understand treatment mechanisms and evaluate eventual therapeutic interventions.
 To this end, a recent study has shown that the combination of PET, MRI and NFL provides unique information for better understanding the effects of minocycline on microglial activation (Scott et al., 2018).